 The iris scanner that replaces the fingerprint sensor works fine if you’re in front of the tablet at a good angle.
-We were using pin code to unlock the device most of the time.
-But there's a lot more forgiveness here as you don't open up the tablet a lot of times in a day like your smartphone.

 Samsung’s new Daily Board software means that while the Tab S4 is an Android 2-in-1 tablet by day, it can turn into a photo gallery - and information-filled nightlight - by night.

 The Tab S4 supports Fast Charging, and our tests shows that it recovers 18% of its battery life (from 0%) in just 30 minutes.
-That’s a lower percentage than the S3, but keep in mind that this is a much bigger battery.
+That’s a lower percentage than the S3, but again, keep in mind that this is a much bigger battery.

 So fast charging is confirmed and you’ll have a full all-day battery in 3 hours and 16 minutes from a fully depleted Tab S4.
-No surprise, that’s faster than iPad charge times, and thankfully, Samsung includes the fast charging equipment in the box.
+No surprise, that’s faster than iPad charge times, and Samsung includes the fast charging equipment in the box.

 There’s a 13MP camera on the back and an 8MP on the front.
 The rear camera records video in 4K and the front is at 1080p.

 That’s fine for video conferencing, as long as the software allows for screen rotation.
 Google Hangouts Meet didn’t give us what we wanted with sideways video calls, but Skype (included along with other Microsoft software) worked fine.